What is an EMDR Light Bar?

-Today, there are many devices available for the bilateral stimulation part of the Eye Movement Desensitization and Reprocessing (EMDR) therapy.
-One device that has gained popularity among therapists is the light bar.
+Today, there are many devices that can provide bilateral stimulation for Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+The light bar is one device that has gained popularity among therapists.

 Should You Invest in a Light Bar?